bbcarchdev/res_moodle_stack/README.md

     cd ../..
     docker-compose up --build

+Note that if you subsequently update `res_moodle_plugin_distro_maker`, you will need to update the git submodule with

+     git submodule update --remote

+before you run docker-compose again.

-Moodle will be accessible at http://moodle.
-Admin username/password:
+Once running, Moodle will be accessible at http://moodle.

-`admin/admin`.
+Admin username/password: `admin/admin`.

 The RES Moodle plugin can be accessed as follows: